 Information and resources to help you get the most out of your appointment when we see you.

-We are currently experiencing a high volume of referrals that means people are waiting longer than usual for their first appointment.
-We apologise for the delays.
+We are continue to experience a high volume of referrals that means people are waiting longer than usual for their first appointment.
+Whilst our waiting times are continually improving, and are quicker than the current national average, we apologise for the delays.
 We have created this page to support you whilst you wait for your first appointment.

 Thank you for taking the time to read this page on our website that aims to give you more information on a Group Consultation.
 You are probably reading this having already been booked into a Group Consultation or, because your clinician has discussed them with you following your consultation and advised that you may benefit from attending one.